 As everyone must share the same cooking facilities we ask that your group include the custodian in all cooked meals.
 If the group is jointly cooking breakfasts and dinners they could provide food/cook for the custodian for 6 days, and the custodian could provide food/cook dinner for the whole group for one day.
 We ask that the group organizer contact us before making food/cooking plans for the trip so that we can put them in touch with our custodian.
 It works best if the guests split up into groups of 2 and each group cooks one night for the whole group.
 The custodian will also cook for the whole group one night.
 Please note that we do not have a freezer for guest use at the lodge so plan meals accordingly.
 We also cannot leave frozen food outside.

 In order to assist our chef in planning a menu that suits all group members, we ask that the group organizer check with all group members about dietary requirements, food allergies and food preferences and relay that information to us.
 Vegetarian options are available at no extra cost.
 Dietary restrictions and allergen-free food options are available for an additional cost of $150 + GST/person.
 Special meal requests must be received at least 2 weeks in advance.

-A copy of our menu will be provided although some items may vary depending on produce availability.
 Note that guests must provide their own alcohol.
 Please bring beer in cans.
 Note that it is bad luck to fly alcohol OUT of the lodge so plan your amount accordingly!

 We will supply small plastic containers for your lunch that you can reuse throughout the week.